skojaku/community-detection-via-neural-embedding/README.md

 # Modularity spectral Embedding
 model = embcom.embeddings.ModularitySpectralEmbedding()

 # Non-backtracking spectral embedding
 model = embcom.embeddings.NonBacktrackingSpectralEmbedding()
 ```

-## Belief propagation algorithm
+### Belief Propagation Algorithm

-We develop a Python wrapper for the belief propagation method.
-See (this package)[https://github.com/skojaku/BeliefPropagation] for the details.
+We have developed a Python wrapper for the belief propagation method.
+See [this package](https://github.com/skojaku/BeliefPropagation) for details.